 Accordion Does Shrewsbury provide school transport?

 Yes.
 We offer a school bus service to certain parts of the city (click HERE for more information).
+The School Bus service is available for students starting in Year 1 to Year 13.
+Early Years Students must be dropped off and picked up from school by an adult.
 A school boat also operates from Saphan Taksin pier, providing a connection with the BTS skytrain (click HERE for more information).

 Accordion Is there a school uniform?